tyholling/golang/README.md

 1. Requires: `go`, `gcc`, `make`

-1. `make setup` to install the checkers
+1. `make setup` to install the build tools

+1. `make build` to build

 1. `make check` to run the checkers

-1. `make build` to build

 1. `make builder` to build the builder image